ChenZhongPu/obsidian-public-notes/content/Web/Practical Usages of SSH.md

 > The IP address here can also be replaced by its domain name.

-Then, we can use `localhost:8080` in `A` to access the authentication web page.
+Then we can use `localhost:8080` on `A` to access the authentication web page.

-If we would like to forward the port only (*do not execute a remote command*), then we can use `-N` option:
+If we only want to forward the port without executing a remote command, we can use the `-N` option:

 ```
 ssh -N -L 8080:10.9.0.4:80 user@B